prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

     	   andPrimaryAdServer:PBPrimaryAdServerDFP];
 ```

-The above example is for app using DFP as the primary ad server.
-If you're using MoPub, please use the API like this:
+The preceding example is for apps using DFP as the primary ad server.
+For apps using MoPub, modify step 3 to use PBPrimaryAdServerMoPub, as shown here:
 ```
 // 3.
 Register the ad units with Prebid Mobile to start bid fetching process [PrebidMobile registerAdUnits:@[adUnit1, adUnit2]